What Is Phenylethylamine?

 Phenethylamine (PEA) and alternatively β-phenylethylamine (β-PEA) is a natural-occurring monoamine alkaloid which, in the human organism, functions as a neuromodulator (a substance that changes the nerve activity via delivery of chemical agents to target sites of the nervous system).
-PEA is a monoamic alkaloid with high basal index.
-It is a member of chemically-related class of substances that have effects as stimulants and nootropics.
-Phenylethylamine benefits include
+PEA is a monogamic alkaloid with high basal index.
+It is a member of a chemically-related class of substances that have effects as stimulants and nootropics.

-In sufficient quantities, whose concentration in the body is depended on many factors, it has, to a certain degree a mode of action as a neurotransmitter.
-It is found in various non-human organisms as well as in certain type of food (chocolate, cacao etc.).
+Insufficient quantities, whose concentration in the body is depended on many factors, it has, to a certain degree a mode of action as a neurotransmitter.
+It is found in various non-human organisms as well as in a certain type of food (chocolate, cacao, etc.).
 It shows similarity to amphetamines (with which they are different chemically) by providing a mass-release of neurotransmitters dopamine, norepinephrine and to a smaller extent, acetylcholine.
 Dopamine is a neurotransmitter that provides movement, coordination, focus, voluntary action, memory, goal-oriented activity, while norepinephrine acts primarily on mood and to a definite effect, on concentration.

-From the aspect of pharmacology, Phenethylamine, synthesizes the aforementioned neurotransmitters only after ingestion of sufficient quantities that cannot be obtained through conventional diet.
-The reasons for this are its low bioavailability after first-pass metabolism as well as extremely short half-life that, depending on the factor such as exercise, concomitant intake of medication etc. is not longer that several minutes.
-Phenethylamine is much more readily dissolved in water (hydrophilic) than in lipids (less lipphilic), which has an implication for its pharmacodynamics.
+From the aspect of pharmacology, Phenethylamine synthesizes the aforementioned neurotransmitters only after ingestion of sufficient quantities that cannot be obtained through conventional diet.
+The reasons for this are its low bioavailability after first-pass metabolism as well as extremely short half-life that, depending on the factor such as exercise, concomitant intake of medication, etc. is not longer than several minutes.
+Phenethylamine is much more readily dissolved in water (hydrophilic) than in lipids (less lipophilic), which has an implication for its pharmacodynamics.
 Also, Phenethylamine quite difficultly passes the blood-brain barrier.
-However, once it performs its natural role in the brain, the effects are felt for quite longer time.
+However, once it performs its natural role in the brain, the effects are felt for quite a long time.

 It has to be stressed that dosing that provides the most beneficial effects of Phenethylamine depends on many factors such as the user’s age, weight, and several other conditions, in some rare case genetic.
 The most commonly sold preparation is chemically Phenethylamine HCL, mostly in the form of capsules.